Nithisrizoya/DataSpark---Illuminating-Insights-for-Global-Electronics/README.md

 The darkness of the colour says about the intensity of sales from that area.

 The country wise analysis suggests that the North America is having Highest sales.

+# 2. Sales Analysis
+**Monthly sales:**

+We can see the highest sales are there in Feb, Dec and Jan for which the inventory should be ready to face the hike in demand.

+The April and march month has recorded the lowest sales which can be overcome by doing proper marketing and maintaining good product portfolio.

+**Top Performers:**

+We can see that the computers are the top performers maintaining good SKU based on colours is important as we can see good proportion in each color.

+# 3. Product Analysis
+**Profit Margin by Top products:**

+From the Pie chart, that has been shown for the top 10 products.
+It understood that the 10 top products are not uniformly distributed, they are properly distributed suggesting good signs.

+**Top 10 Feequency Products:**

+The top selling products are from the Desktop and computer segment.

+It recommended to maintain sufficient inventory to meet the customer demand.

+# 4. Store Analysis
+**Store Size analysis:**

+We can see that the stores with the area between 1750 to 2000 are contributing to morethan 50% of the entire sales.

+We can see the stores with the highest area are not the highest selling.

+**Store Age analysis:**

+If the age of the store is between 10-15 then they are contributing to the highest amount of sales.

+**Overall Analysis**

+After seeing the total revenue, it has been understood that the sales from north American stores are the highest.

+There are very less number of stores in Australia which can cost us the opportunity.

+Spreading the company across the Australia can help the company grow its sales well.